-Left click on the Zoom tool, 🔍 or 🤍 , position the cursor on the map and repeatedly left click to zoom in or out, centred at that point.
+Left click on the Zoom tool, or out, centred at that point.

 Right click to de-select the tool.

 Click on the Zoom In tool, then drag a rectangle around the area you wish to zoom in on.
 Right click to de-select.